-As Executive Director, Valerie Sakimura (she/her/hers) brings a belief that great teachers have incredible power to honor and lift up children and 15 years experience supporting leaders and teams in education, non-profit, and for-profit organizations to strengthen their impact.
-She previously served as Vice President of Program at Deans for Impact, Associate Partner at NewSchools Venture Fund, and a consultant at Monitor Group.
-Valerie holds an AB in Social Studies from Harvard College, an MBA from the Stanford Graduate School of Business, and an MPA from the Harvard Kennedy School of Government.
-Valerie is: from Hawaii originally but currently Colorado-based, proudly hapa and sansei, a wife and mother to two multiracial daughters, and a lover of the outdoors and elaborate home-cooked meals.
+Valerie brings 20 years of experience supporting leaders and teams across education, non-profit, and for-profit organizations, and previously served as Vice President of Program at DFI, overseeing its programming for teacher-preparation leaders and faculty.
+Prior to joining DFI, she served as an Associate Partner at NewSchools Venture Fund and a consultant with Monitor Group.
+She holds an MBA from the Stanford Graduate School of Business and an MPA from the Harvard Kennedy School of Government.

 Describe a teacher or student who made a lasting impact in your life.